NCIP/cagrid/cagrid-1-0/caGrid/projects/gme/README.txt

 Make sure that the database priviliges are set correctly to enable this.

-GME installations should run a backup script to make sure the integrity of the database can be restored apon any failures.
+GME installations should run a backup script to make sure the integrity of the database can be restored upon any failures.
 A general purpose script for this is provided in the tools/backup directory.
 This script can be executed from a crontab and will maintain 5 rolling backup caches of the GME databases.